MingshiYangUIUC/Pool-Minecraft-Squid-Workshop-Project-Old-Version/README.md

 	/datapack enable "datapackname"

 # Usage
+Try clicking the texts and explore, or wait for the writeup

 # How it Works
+Conservation of momentum.
+Neglected spin of balls, deformations, and interactions with edge of pockets.
+Assumed friction proportional to speed.
+Haven't consulted any specific reference while making it work.
+Wait for the writeup or google "billiards physics".

+The [rules](https://en.wikipedia.org/wiki/Rules_of_snooker) of snooker has been simplified to meet popular common sense.

 # Project Tree
+Wait for the writeup

 # Terms of Use
 Feel free to play around with this datapack. \